douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 ## The first hand-washing | Urchatz

-There is no activity more emblematic of the times we live in this year than {{ an activity popularized by Covid-19 // going pants-less for work meetings // Since Covid we've been _  // hugging each other back to back }}.
+There is no activity more emblematic of the times we live in this year than {{ an activity popularized by COVID-19 // going pants-less for work meetings // Since COVID we've been _  // hugging each other back to back }}.
 But washing hands is a close second.
 In some traditions, sedergoers even wash each others’ hands, which, like {{ a way that you can love another as yourself // showing them compassion // I vow to love others as myself by _. // including them when you order takeout }}, is a way you can love another as yourself.
 Not a bad idea.

 ### A note on playing pretend | Leha’amid Panim